 Mechanisms of mindfulness

 Understanding the role of eating and reward simulations also serves as the basis for our work on mindfulness as a tool to diffuse unwanted food desires.
-Here, we learn from contemplative science to develop strategies for deconstructing and thereby that results from reward simulations.
+Here, we learn from contemplative science to develop strategies for deconstructing the subjective realism of one’s consumption and reward simulations, and thereby reducing the desire that results from them.
 We have developed a theoretical account of how the two components of mindfulness – attention regulation and decentering – separately and together affect the fundamental processes that underlie self-control, for example, in eating, alcohol, smoking, etc. We also collaborate with Johan Karremans and Kim Lien van der Schans at Radboud University Nijmegen to examine mindfulness effects in romantic relationships.
 This basic-science approach may help us to understand the effects of mindfulness in terms of well-established cognitive processes, and to make mindfulness more generally accessible to researchers in psychology, both as a tool and as a research area.